gmelekh/scala-rmi-example/README.md

 repository to download the serialized StudentImpl class.
 In the code I've used a simple local Apache server hosting the server.jar file in my home directory.

+Note that the policy specified here is a simple permit all policy, you may prefer to set a more restrictive one.

+## Configuration

+Both the client and server have their own configuration file which is a simple YAML format like so for the server:

+    settings:
+      service_address: 127.0.0.1
+      service_name: evaluator
+      port: 32717

+    students:
+      john:
+        studentid: 0991300
+        password: 0c7cc0fdbb9aaeab4f408f9ad1cfcacdcd85474c
+        salt: D458728A0BBFB530EE

+The password in this example is 'password'.